Report of the Executive Director of Corporate Resources and Customer Services

 The Cabinet considered the report of the Executive Director of Corporate Resources and Customer Services which provided details of:

-2. The current forecast on Council Tax and Business Rates collection for 2022/23; and
+2. The current forecast on Council Tax and Business Rates collection for 2022/23.

-· Variations against the approved budgets and an explanation of those variations for consideration by Members.
+• Variations against the approved budgets and an explanation of those variations for consideration by Members; and

 (1) the current position relating to the 2022/23 revenue budget be noted;

-(3) the financial risks associated with the delivery of the 2022/23 revenue budget be recognised and and it be acknowledged that the forecast outturn position will continue to be reviewed, and remedial actions put in place, to ensure a balanced forecast outturn position and financial sustainability can be achieved.
+(3) the financial risks associated with the delivery of the 2022/23 revenue budget be recognised and it be acknowledged that the forecast outturn position would continue to be reviewed, and remedial actions put in place, to ensure a balanced forecast outturn position and financial sustainability can be achieved;

-(4) the current position relating to the High Needs budget be noted and that officers are currently reviewing all options available to the Council to mitigate the additional pressure and to make the overall High Needs budget financially sustainable.
+(5) the current position relating to the High Needs budget be noted and it be acknowledged that officers are currently reviewing all options available to the Council to mitigate the additional pressure and to make the overall High Needs budget financially sustainable.

-(9) approval be given to a supplementary capital estimate of £0.694m for the Brownfield Land Fund – Bentham’s Way Site funded by external grant from the Liverpool City Region Combined Authority (paragraph 7.10); and
+(9) approval be given to a supplementary capital estimate of £1m for the Sustainable Warmth Scheme, fully funded by grant from the Liverpool City Region Combined Authority (paragraph 8.18);

-(10) it be noted that the capital resources will be managed by the Executive Director Corporate Resources and Customer Services to ensure the capital programme remains fully funded and that capital funding arrangements secure the maximum financial benefit to the Council (paragraphs 7.16-7.18).
+(13) it be noted that capital resources would be managed by the Executive Director Corporate Resources and Customer Services to ensure the capital programme remains fully funded and that capital funding arrangements secure the maximum financial benefit to the Council (paragraphs 7.24-7.26);

 Reasons for the Decision: